krohts/building-AI-project/README.md

 * Writing clean scripts for implementation

 The above steps only provide a rough guidance.
 Inherently, modelling process is not something straightforward.
 Instead, the process is iterative and often returns back to the previous step.

+When it comes to further product development, the basic conceptual model developed in frame of the current project (see section ‘How is it used’) can be incorporated into a full-fledged algorithmic trading strategy as illustrated below.

+[Pic to be added!]

 Once there is a working solution (product), there would be several options for building a business model around it.
 One example would be simply selling there trading signals to professional quant hedge funds.
 Legally more complicated yet more noble model would be contributing to the success of retail traders (e.g.: introducing a subscription-based service).